PostHog/posthog.com/contents/handbook/growth/sales/yc-onboarding.md

 1. Apply the correct credit amount to their Stripe customer object, and also update the plan expiry data metadata
 2. Set up their org on Zendesk and tag them as on the startup plan (meaning their tickets will be tagged with Normal priority)
 3. (Current batch only) Generate a Printfection giveaway link
-4. Email the details of the plan and giveaway link to the customer (from Cameron)
+4. Email the details of the plan and giveaway link to the customer (from Simon)
+5. Invite them to the [posthog-founders-club](https://posthog.slack.com/archives/C04J1TJ11UZ) private Slack channel

 ### If we need to send giveaways outside of the Zapier automation

 Customers have the following giveaway options.
-Our default are a choice of AirPods or Timbuk2 rucksack for folks in the US or Canada - if they live outside these countries, you should offer them a choice between $150 merch credit or Open Collective donation.
+Our default is a Timbuk2 rucksack for folks in the US or Canada - if they live outside these countries, you should offer them a choice between $150 merch credit or Open Collective donation.

-Please do _not_ send Airpods or Timbuk2 outside of the US and Canada - this creates big customs headaches for us and is a bad experience for the user.
+Please do _not_ send Timbuk2 rucksacks outside of the US and Canada - this creates big customs headaches for us and is a bad experience for the user.
 If a user outside those countries is desperate for them, then either:

 - Suggest they give us a US/Canada postal address they can forward or collect from
 - Send them the item but at their own risk for paying customs fees etc.